Four Expert-Approved Apps for Finding Flight Deals

 The My Trips tab allows users to keep all their upcoming travel information in one place, including synced itineraries from email, updates on gate changes, check-in times, and flight delays, and shared itineraries, all of which is also accessible offline.
 Setting up a profile on Momondo streamlines future flight searches by saving a user’s preferences from previous searches and fare alerts are easy to set up throughout the app.
 Also like Kayak, users can measure their bags ahead of time with the helpful in-app tool.

-OK, so Going isn’t an app, but when it comes to scoring flight deals to destinations all over the world, we think we’re one of the best resources for travelers.
+OK, so Going isn’t an app, but when it comes to scoring cheap flights to destinations all over the world, we think we’re one of the best resources for travelers.

 Simply join, select your home airport (and any other airports you want to follow) and watch your inbox for deals.
 Our team of flight experts spends hundreds of hours every week searching for amazing deals departing from more than 600 airports around the world.
 When we find a great deal departing from one of your airports, we send you an email with all the details you need to book the deal, either directly with the airline or using a reputable site like Kayak, Google Flights, Momondo, Priceline, or Skyscanner.